RupeshPanta/AdvJS-FinalProject/README.md

 # Deliverables
 - Used MongoDB as backend database to store data
-- Used bootstrap framework for user interface (web design) layout and design using React
+- Used  HTML, CSS, Javascript and bootstrap framework for user interface (web design) layout and design using React
 - Provided a functionality for user signup
 - Provided authentication service or a functionality for users to login
 - Deployed project to Heroku via https://expense-tracker-mern-1.herokuapp.com/